 Free Telecommunications Equipment for Qualified Applicants

-Founded in 2003 by the Georgia State Legislature and overseen by the Public Service Commission, the Georgia Telecommunications Equipment Distribution Program (GATEDP) provides free telecommunications equipment to qualified applicants who have hearing or speech impairment.
+Founded in 2003 by the Georgia State Legislature and overseen by the Public Service Commission, the Georgia Telecommunications Equipment Distribution Program (GATEDP) provides free telecommunications equipment to qualified applicants.

 The program is administered by the Georgia Center of the Deaf and Hard of Hearing, a statewide nonprofit organization that provides a variety of assistive services to the deaf and hard of hearing, their family members, friends, and local, state and federal agencies.